Uniform Law Commission: History

 In 1940, the ULC moved to dispel confusion in U.S. commercial law with a comprehensive solution.
 This project led the ULC to partner with the American Law Institute to create the Uniform Commercial Code (UCC).
 The Code took ten years to complete.
 After another 14 years, it had been enacted in every state.
 It remains the signature product of the Commission.

 Since its organization, the ULC has drafted more than 450 uniform laws on numerous subjects and in various fields of law, setting patterns for uniformity across the nation.
 Today, the Commission is recognized primarily for its work in commercial law, family law, real property law, the law of probate and estates, the law of business organizations, health law, and conflicts of law; it rarely drafts regulatory law.
 Uniform acts include the Uniform Collaborative Law Act, Uniform Probate Code, the Uniform Child Custody Jurisdiction Act, the Uniform Partnership Act, the Uniform Anatomical Gift Act, the Uniform Limited Partnership Act, and the Uniform Interstate Family Support Act.

 The ULC has also experienced its share of spectacular failures.
 In the 1970s, the ULC dedicated an enormous amount of time and effort to the cause of comprehensive reform of U.S. real property law, which then and now varies dramatically from one state to the next.
 The ULC's generous and well-intended efforts were utterly futile; most of its Uniform Acts on the subject were never enacted in any state, and only bits and pieces were enacted in a handful of states.
-However, the Uniform Partition of Heirs Property Act (UPHPA), which addresses one of the most pernicious causes of land loss in low-income communities, has been enacted in 24 states as of 2024, and the Farm Bill passed in 2018 changed the law such that farmers in states that enact the UPHPA have increased access to federal loans and federally funded legal assistance.
+However, the Uniform Partition of Heirs Property Act (UPHPA), which addresses one of the most pernicious causes of land and single-family home loss in low-income communities, has been enacted in 27 states as of 2026, and the Farm Bill passed in 2018 changed the law such that farmers in states that enact the UPHPA have increased access to federal loans and federally funded legal assistance.

 The ULC is called both the Uniform Law Commission and the National Conference of Commissioners on Uniform State Laws (still the legal name as of 2022); the acronym "NCCUSL" was also formerly often used, but the organization itself now uses the acronym "ULC" instead.